-Gamification, even though it shares similar benefits, is addressing real world challenges with what we learn from games.
-It is the process of applying game elements and game design techniques to non-game contexts, with the objective of engaging and motivating people by making their real world tasks more fun.
+Gamification, even though it shares similar benefits, is addressing real-world challenges with what we learn from games.
+It is the process of applying game elements and game design techniques to non-game contexts, with the objective of engaging and motivating people by making their real-world tasks more fun.

 Myth 2: Gamification is not suited to a mature age audience

 Following on from the first myth in this list, there is a stigma from people on the outside looking in, that gamification is a child-friendly concept that losses its appeal with age.
-This simply is not true whatsoever as there are 2.3 billion gamers across the world from varying demographics, along with multiple tiered groups of people that are sympathetic towards games.
+This simply is not true as there are 2.3 billion gamers across the world from varying demographics, along with multiple tiered groups of people that are sympathetic towards games.

-Many people look down at the idea of using gamification in their next project due to the perception that game mechanics somehow trivialises serious pursuits, yet gamification today is being deployed into areas such as learning, software coding, leadership training, ethics, marketing, exercise & health, banking, science, research and innovation.
+Gamification today is being deployed into areas such as learning, software coding, leadership training, ethics, marketing, exercise & health, banking, science, research and innovation.

 Myth 3: Gamification is simply structured competition

 This particular myth deters people all the time from using gamification elements in their workplace, marketing or learning, and with good reason too.
-Not everyone likes competitive environments, their natural response to competition is to opt out.
+Not everyone likes competitive environments, their natural response to competition is to opt-out.
 This is highlighted in the Bartle Test of Gamer Psychology, which highlights 4 key gamer profiles and their approaches to a challenge.

 Some people revel in the opportunity to compete against others no matter the context, while some prefer to self-compete, others wish to explore and discover, and others wish to be social.
 If a gamification campaign is launched to a large audience but only offers a competition framework, there’s a good chance a lot of people will feel burnt by the objective structure.